 It’s got a 15” screen, which depending on your portability needs, could be a pro or a con.

-The graphics card isn’t great, and there are some strong-worded complaints about the webcam and Zoom functionality.
+The graphics card isn’t great, and there are some strong-worded complaints about the battery not lasting as long as expected.
 But if you’re an HP fan who wants something tablet-capable, this is the best choice for the money.

 Who should buy the HP Envy x360?